raonidemarchi/random-star-wars-planet/README.md

 ### `npm run deploy`

 Deploys the app on the Github Pages.<br>
-The application runs on: https://raonidemarchi.github.io/random-star-wars-planet/.
+You can see the application on: https://raonidemarchi.github.io/random-star-wars-planet/.

+##